Kochen-Specker Contextuality: Contextuality as a property of nature

-Finally, an argument against the use of joint measurability to define contexts for non ideal measurements comes from the discussion by \citet{Fritz:2012RMP}.
-Even though the original argument dealt with nonlocality, it straightforwardly generalizes to contextuality.
-Similar considerations can be found in \citet{Henson:2015PRA}, see also the discussion by \citet{KunjwalQuantum2020}.
-We briefly present the main idea in the following, by considering the CHSH scenario as a contextuality scenario.
-We denote the measurements effects as $\{A_{a}^x\}$ and $\{B_{b}^y\}$, where $a,b$ are the outputs and $x,y$ the measurement settings, and define contexts as set of jointly measurable observables.
+Finally, an argument against the use of joint measurability {\it alone} to define contexts for nonideal measurements can be formulated by applying a construction by \citet{Fritz:2012RMP} to the contextuality scenario.
+Even though the original argument dealt with a different problem related to nonlocality, one can straightforwardly adapt it to contextuality.
+We present the main idea in the following, by considering the CHSH scenario as a contextuality scenario.
+We denote the measurements effects as $\{A_{a}^x\}$ and $\{B_{b}^y\}$, where $a$ and $b$ are the outputs and $x$ and $y$ are the measurement settings, and define contexts as set of jointly measurable observables.
 In the CHSH scenario, each context consists of a pair $\{A^x, B^y\}$.
-If we assume that contexts are defined by jointly measurable observables, this implies that there exist a joint measurement $G_{ab}^{xy}$ for each pair of settings $x,y$.
-The joint measurability conditions amounts to
+If we assume that contexts are defined by jointly measurable observables, this implies that there is a joint measurement $G_{ab}^{xy}$ for each pair of settings $x$ and $y$.
+The joint-measurability conditions amounts to

-Notice that such operators automatically give rise to a nonsignaling distribution $p(ab|xy)$ \cite{Popescu:1994FPH}, namely, it satisfies $\sum_b p(ab|xy)=\sum_b p(ab|xy')$ for all $a,x,y, y'$, and $\sum_a p(ab|xy)=\sum_a p(ab|x'y)$ for all $b,x,x',y$.
+Notice that such operators automatically give rise to a nonsignaling distribution $p(ab|xy)$ \cite{Popescu:1994FPH}: namely, it satisfies $\sum_b p(ab|xy)=\sum_b p(ab|xy')$ for all $a,x,y, y'$, and $\sum_a p(ab|xy)=\sum_a p(ab|x'y)$ for all $b,x,x',y$.
 On the other hand, for any given nonsignaling distribution $\{p(ab|xy)\}_{abxy}$, we can construct such joint measurements simply as

 Since all operators are a multiple of the identity, one can simply take a one-dimensional Hilbert space.
-At the level of correlations, the conditions of nonsignalling precisely amounts to the condition of joint-measurability for one-dimensional quantum systems.
+At the level of correlations, the conditions of nonsignaling precisely amounts to the condition of joint-measurability for one-dimensional quantum systems.